How To Be More Fun

 Second, the principles are relative.
-What I mean is, one person can apply a principle at a low level of intensity and be fun in a subdued way, which their friends may enjoy more than someone who's really over the top.
-Another person can apply the same principle in a more crazy, energetic way.
-Sometimes I get this mental image of a fun person being a loud guy standing on a table with a beer in each hand.
-But I think that's more a particular flavor of being fun, which you'd have to be in a certain mindset to appreciate.
-You can also be fun in a more low key manner, and in a style other than "Hyper, drunken party animal".
+What I mean is, one person can apply them at a low level of intensity and be fun in a subdued way, which their friends may enjoy more than someone who's really over the top.
+Another person can apply the same principle in a more rowdy, energetic way.
+Sometimes I get this mental image of a "fun person" being a loud guy standing on a table with a beer in each hand.
+But I think that's just a particular flavor of being fun, which you'd have to be in a certain mindset to appreciate.
+You can be fun in a more low key manner, and in a style other than "hyper, drunken party animal".

-However, even though I just wrote about how everyone can be fun in their own way, this article is still using a certain meaning of 'fun', which involves having wacky, entertaining, funny times with people.
-If someone were to say, "My idea of having fun is to take an afternoon to quietly contemplate my garden", then this article won't line up with their use of the word.
-If it's not all that important to you to be more fun in the way the article is talking about, then it may not be something you need to read.
+However, even though I just wrote about how everyone can be fun in their own way, this article is still using a certain meaning of "fun", which involves having a wacky, entertaining, funny time with people.
+If someone were to say, "My idea of having fun is to take an afternoon to meditate in my garden", then this article won't line up with their use of the word.
+If it's not important to you to be more fun in the way the article is talking about, then it may not be something you need to read.

 In one way or another, fun people are often funny.
 Sometimes it's because they're purposely being a comedian and trying to make their friends laugh.
-With other people it's more that they have a naturally amusing personality, and can't help but be entertaining as they go about their lives.
+With others it's more that they have a naturally amusing personality, and can't help but be entertaining as they make conversation on any random topic.

 Introduce people to fun new activities and situations

-Fun people also have a knack for bringing the people they're with into fun situations.
+Fun people have a knack for pulling their friends into fun situations.
 Some of them just simply know good places to go and fun things to do.
-Others have this hard-to-pin-down ability to just get everyone they're involved with into crazy circumstances.
-Rather than make a normal response to an event, they'll be a bit more spontaneous and unpredictable and get all their friends involved in something memorable.
+Others have this hard-to-pin-down ability to just get everyone they're involved with into wacky circumstances.
+Rather than make a normal response to an event, they'll be a bit more spontaneous and unpredictable and get everyone involved in something memorable.

-Help people have more fun themselves than they normally do
+Help people have more fun themselves than they normally would

 A lot of us are used to going through life at a certain level of reservedness.
-We may have a better time if we pushed our limits somewhat, but we're used to the default setting.
+We may have a better time if we pushed our limits somewhat, but we're used to our default setting.
 Fun people are good at convincing us to let loose a little more.
 Sometimes it's because their own enthusiasm is infectious.
-At other times they have a skill for applying some light, harmless peer pressure (to get you to do something you'll like anyway).
-The classic example is the person dragging their more reluctant friends onto the dance floor, where they start to have a good time once they get going.
+At other times they have a skill for applying some light, harmless peer pressure (to get us to do something we'd like anyway).
+The classic example is someone dragging their more reluctant friends onto the dance floor, where they start to have a good time once they get going.

 Purposely try to have fun

-More fun people know how to amuse themselves.
-Hopefully the situation they find themselves in will be fun from the get-go, but if it's not then they'll stir something up.
-They'll end up chatting to some new people.
-They'll suggest something to do.
-They'll inspire their friends to get into some wacky situation and see where it leads.
+Whether they have to work at it or not, fun people are good at finding or creating entertaining situations.
+Hopefully the setting they find themselves in will be fun from the get-go, but if it's not then they'll stir something up.
+They'll end up chatting to some new people, and find a way to joke around with them.
+They'll suggest an activity to take part in, or a change of venue.
+They may get everyone involved in some zany stunt and see where it goes.

 Get in touch with your goofy, immature side

 Having fun often means being more silly and childish than normal.
-You have to shelve the more sober parts of yourself and temporarily regress to a goofier, freer side of your personality.
+You have to shelve your more sober parts of yourself and temporarily regress to a goofier, freer side of your personality.
 It means laughing at dumb jokes and stupid antics, instead of being serious and judgmental about them.
-I think a lot of people use alcohol to help them get into this state, but you can get there without it.
+A lot of people use alcohol or other substances to help them get into this state, but you can obviously get there on your own.

-Be a little more crazy and reckless than you would normally
+Be a little more wacky and reckless than you would normally

-Another part of being fun is being more spontaneous and uninhibited relative to your normal self.
-That doesn't mean you have to start throwing furniture off someone's roof or become a stereotypical frat boy idiot or anything, just that in fun situations being a bit more wacky or reckless relative to the usual you isn't seen as a big deal.
+Another part of being fun is being more spontaneous and uninhibited compared to your normal self.
+That doesn't mean you have to start throwing furniture off someone's roof or become a stereotypical frat boy idiot, just that in fun situations being a bit more wacky or reckless relative to the usual you isn't seen as a big deal.

 Or to use a cliche: Say "yes" to more things than you normally would.
-If a situation comes up where you have a chance to do something memorable and entertaining, throw caution aside and go with it.
+If you have a chance to do something memorable and entertaining, throw caution aside and go with it.
 That way leads to stories you'll laugh about afterward.
 If you really want to, you can come up with a reason why doing pretty much anything is a bad idea.
 Don't let that sensibility go too far.

 Take things a little further than you normally would